Motorcycle tour of Tasmania for mature riders

 Motorcycle tour of Tasmania for mature riders.

-has a concentrated colonial history and is one of 's last great wildlife strongholds.
+Tasmania has a concentrated colonial history and is one of Australia's last great wildlife strongholds.

-This makes it a rider's paradise on one of our Motorcycle tours of On this escorted guided tour for a maximum of 8 people plus pillion riders.
+This makes it a rider's paradise on one of our Motorcycle tours of Tasmania for small groups of mature and senior riders.
+On this escorted guided tour for a maximum of 8 people plus pillion riders.
 History and Wildlife-rich destinations are found at regular intervals along our route on this 17-day tour of Tasmania for mature and senior motorcycle riders.

-Odyssey's Motorcycle are limited to a maximum of 8 Motorcycle riders on any one program, plus pillion.
+Odyssey's Motorcycle package tours to Tasmania are limited to a maximum of 8 Motorcycle riders on any one program, plus pillion.
 They commence in Melbourne.
 A Sydney start and finish is available.

 Price for the hire and supply of a BMW Adventure series Motorbike ex Melbourne is from $5,750 per motorbike for the tour.